salfaris/financial-fraud-detection/README.md

 Now that we got a trained model, let's put this model into a working production environment.

-The idea is that I will be simulating streaming payment transactions using the entire PaySim dataset and use the trained machine learning model to flag incoming transactions as fraud or not.
+The idea is that I will be simulating streaming financial transactions using the entire PaySim dataset and use the trained machine learning model to flag incoming transactions as fraud or not.

 To visualize this process, I built a web app using Streamlit.
 The app is Dockerize with a Dockerfile and the image is pushed to the Google Artifact Registry.
 We then grabbed the pushed Docker image and deploy it using Google Cloud Platform (GCP) Cloud Run.